gustwindjs/gustwind/documentation/node-compatibility-plan.md

 - The obsolete page-editor plugin path has also been removed instead of being preserved as a parity target.
 - Primary user-facing project copy now describes Gustwind as Node.js-powered instead of Deno-powered.
 - The legacy Deno CLI wrapper has now been removed as well.
+- Netlify's checked-in build configuration now uses the Node build directly as well.
+- Everyday repository commands now route through `npm run` rather than `deno task`.
 - Remaining work is mostly:
   - improving reload precision beyond full-page refreshes
-  - removing Deno-based internal tooling and packaging helpers that are no longer needed
+  - removing Deno-based internal tests and packaging helpers that are no longer needed

 ## Recommended implementation order